Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

-We present the quantitative results for all four datasets in Table.\ref{tab:SCF}--\ref{tab:FS}.
+We present the quantitative results for all datasets in Table~\ref{tab:all_datasets}.
+The results include an ablation study of the predictor component, in which we evaluate three configurations of our method.
+The default configuration employs the standard 3D Lorenzo predictor (3DL); the SL configuration replaces it with the proposed semi-Lagrangian predictor; and the MoP configuration adaptively selects between the two predictors.
 All reported experimental runtimes correspond to serial execution without any parallelization.
 To ensure a fair comparison, we adjusted the parameters of SZ3 and cpSZ so that their compression ratios are as close as possible to that of our method in the default (3DL) configuration.
-According to the results, since SZ3 does not provide any guarantee of preserving critical points, it consequently fails to ensure the correctness of critical point trajectories.
-Although cpSZ can preserve the critical points at each indivual time step, it cannot guarantee the consistency of critical points within a time slab, which lead to inconsistent trajectory counts and the emergence of false cases within the slab.
-Among all the lossless compression frameworks, FPZIP achieves the best performance, with a maximum compression ratio of $3.31$.
+According to the results, since SZ3 does not provide any guarantee of preserving critical points, it consequently fails to ensure the correctness of critical-point trajectories.
+Although cpSZ can preserve the critical points at each individual time step, it cannot guarantee the consistency of critical points within a time slab, which leads to inconsistent trajectory counts and the emergence of false cases within the slab.
+Among all the lossless compression frameworks, FPZIP achieves the best performance, with a maximum compression ratio of $4.06$.
 The results of GZIP and ZSTD are comparable, with compression ratios ranging between $1.1 $ and $ 1.3$.

-On the other hand, all three of our proposed methods effectively preserve critical point trajectories.
+On the other hand, all three of our proposed methods effectively preserve critical-point trajectories.
 Among them, MoP consistently outperforms 3DL across all four datasets, with particularly notable improvements on the CFVKV and FS datasets, achieving $72.29\times$ and $124.48\times$ compression ratios, respectively.
 Furthermore, when using SL alone as the predictor, it surpasses 3DL on three of the datasets with a maximum improvement of 32\%, and performs comparably to 3DL on the SCF dataset.
-Overall, among all compressor capable of preserving critical point trajectories, our method achieve up to $56.07\times$ in compression ratio compared to the state-of-the-art compressors across all datasets.
-For compression time, ZSTD is the fastest among all lossless compressors, while SZ3 is the fastest among lossy compressors.
+Overall, among all compressors capable of preserving critical-point trajectories, our method achieve up to $56.07\times$ in compression ratio compared to the state-of-the-art compressors across all datasets.
+We observe that in the SCF dataset, a large fraction of vertices have $d_{\infty}$ significantly exceeding $d_{\max}$.
+Specifically, 85.4\% and 69.0\% of the vertices trigger the adaptive substepping mechanism in SL and MoP methods, respectively, with an average of 4.1 and 3.7 substeps.
+No significant increase in runtime has been observed, indicating that the adaptive substepping mechanism does not introduce significant overhead in practice.